 Some substances are not suitable for discharge to the sewerage system.
-Table 3 sets out those substances which must not be discharged to the sewerage system.
+Table $\frac{3}{2}$ sets out those substances which must not be discharged to the sewerage system.
 Council may not grant approval for the discharge of these substances to the sewerage system unless it is specifically approved under section 68 of the Local Government Act.

-Table 2: Substances Prohibited from Being Discharged into the Sewerage System System
+Table 2: Substances Prohibited from Being Discharged into the Sewerage System

-- organochlorine weedicides, fungicides, pesticides, herbicides and substances of a similar nature and/or wastes arising from the preparation of these substances - organophosphorus pesticides and/or waste arising from the preparation of these substances - any substances liable to produce noxious or poisonous vapours in the sewerage system - organic solvents and mineral oil - any flammable or explosive substance - discharges from 'Bulk Fuel Depots' - chromate from cooling towers - natural or synthetic resins, plastic monomers, synthetic adhesives, rubber and plastic emulsions - rain, surface, seepage or subsoil water, unless specifically permitted - solid matter - any substance assessed as not suitable to be discharged into the sewerage system - waste that contains pollutants at concentrations which inhibit the sewage treatment process - refer National Wastewater Source Management Guideline, July 2008, WSAA - any other substances listed in a relevant regulation.
+- organochlorine weedicides, fungicides, pesticides, herbicides and substances of a similar nature and/or wastes arising from the preparation of these substances - organophosphorus pesticides and/or waste arising from the preparation of these substances - Per- and Poly-fluoroalkyl substances (PFAS) - any substances liable to produce noxious or poisonous vapours in the sewerage system - organic solvents and mineral oil5 - any flammable or explosive substance5 - discharges from chemicals and/or oil storage areas and 'Bulk Fuel Depots' - chromate from cooling towers - natural or synthetic resins, plastic monomers, synthetic adhesives, rubber and plastic emulsions - roof, rain, surface, seepage or subsoil water, unless specifically permitted (Clause 137A of the Local Government (General) Regulation 2005) - solid matter5 - Disposable Products including wet wipes, cleaning wipes, colostomy bags, cat litter and other products marketed as flushable - any substance assessed as not suitable to be discharged into the sewerage system - liquid waste that contains pollutants at concentrations which inhibit the sewage treatment process refer to the Australian Wastewater Quality Management Guidelines, July 2022, WSAA - any other substances listed in a relevant regulation.